-With a FREE exhibition pass you will have access to the Developer Zone workshops, the Droid World event and the exhibition with over 250 exhibitors.
+With a FREE exhibition pass you will have access to the Developer World, Droid World, Enterprise World, Gaming World and Tech World workshops and the exhibition with over 350 exhibitors.

 As every Android developer knows, one of the biggest challenges is device fragmentation.
 There are hundreds of different Android devices out there, with more being added at breakneck pace worldwide.
 Working globally, you face a hybrid of different devices and Android versions.
-Latest statistics from Google (as at April 2013) show approx. 40% of active devices operating on Gingerbread, 30% on Ice Cream Sandwich and 25% on Jelly Bean (with just 2% of that being the latest 4.2.x edition).
+Statistics from Google in 2013, show approx. 40% of active devices operating on Gingerbread, 30% on Ice Cream Sandwich and 25% on Jelly Bean (with just 2% of that being the latest 4.2.x edition).

 With this landscape how do you stay ahead of the curve?
 Keep up-to-date with latest Android versions, associated tools and also make the development choices that will best serve your audience whilst keeping an eye on the bottom line.

-In 2012 Apps World Europe dedicated several sessions to exploring Jelly Bean’s new features, and with the next Android version rumoured to be out in Q2 2013 (Key Lime Pie), Droid World is the place to explore new features, how they will help your app development and work with the tools you are already using.
+Droid World is the place to explore new features of the Android platform, how they will help your app development and work with the tools you are already using.
 Sessions will also examine business strategic issues for Android developers such as project management, securing investment, testing and app monetisation.

-LThe technical briefing track is a closed learning space where developers can meet with technical experts and platform evangelists.
+Tech World is a closed learning space where developers can meet with technical experts and platform evangelists.
 Speakers in this classroom environment show live-coding, give technical demonstrations, and engage with the developer audience.
-This track is also a great place for in-depth demos of APIs and SDKs.
+This workshop is also a great place for in-depth demos of APIs and SDKs.

-New for 2013 we will also be running Apps World Learning Labs, bringing developers together for group work around specific developer issues and pain points.
-And for even more in-depth developer content, check-out this year’s series of Apps World Hackathons.
+Following on from their success in 2013, we will also be running Apps World Learning Labs, bringing developers together for group work around specific developer issues and pain points.
+And for even more in-depth developer content, don't miss this year's hackathons live on the exhibiiton floor!